shenAwesome/service-store/README.md

 # ServiceStore
-ServiceStore allows you to write model classes, which will be converted to redux store, actions & reducers.
+Writing Redux can be tedious.
+Instead of writing the similar boilerplate code again and again, with ServiceStore you can just write model classes, which will be converted to redux store, actions & reducers.

 ![](https://shenawesome.github.io/img/ServiceStore.jpg)